State of Grace (1990 film): Production

+In February 1989, it was reported that Dennis Hopper had signed on to direct State of Grace under the film's original title Westies.
+In May of that year, Bill Pullman was cast in the role of Frankie Flannery.
+Before cameras were set to roll on June 15, both Hopper and Pullman dropped out of the project.
+Phil Joanou replaced Hopper as director and Ed Harris signed on to replace Pullman as Frankie.
+On February 1, 1990, the film's screenwriter Dennis McIntyre passed away while the film was still in post-production.
+In June of that year, Variety noted that Orion Pictures wanted to change the title of the film from Westies to Hell's Kitchen, but Joanou ultimately fought for State of Grace.

 Reception

 Box office

 The film was released on a limited basis on September 14, 1990.
 First-week box office totaled $179,927 (14 screens).

 According to "The Numbers" web site, the film was in circulation a few weeks and appeared on 335 screens in its widest release.
 Total receipts were $1,911,542.

 Ebert believed the difficulty State of Grace had at the box office was due to another film with the same theme being released the same week, Martin Scorsese's Goodfellas.